nazim806/Show-Me-Around/README.md

 # Show-Me-Around

-Project #1 done in collaboration with Angel, Farkhod and Bilal.
+Project done in collaboration with Angel, Farkhod and Bilal.

+A web application that shows users weather and cool pictures of the searched location.